Resilience in the face of disturbance: Learning from disasters

 The COVID-19 pandemic and the 2020 Labor Day Fires have had major economic impacts on Oregon’s forest sector.
 Our speakers represent small and large Oregon land and processing facility owners and a major forestry consultant.
 They will discuss the impact and how the Oregon forest sector is responding to them.

-- Kyle Freres, Vice President of Operations, Freres Lumber Company
+- Tyler Freres, Vice President of Sales, Freres Lumber Company

 - Roger Lord, President, Mason, Bruce & Girard